 Mr. Strauss joined the firm in 1995 and during his tenure has served as Chief Executive Officer and President of Cowen Investment Management (formerly known as Ramius LLC), a Managing Member of Ramius LLC and Chief Executive Officer of the Ramius Fund of Funds Group.
 Prior to Cowen, Mr. Strauss was Co-Chairman of Granite Capital International Group, a private investment management firm, where he developed an Absolute Return Alternative Asset Class investment business.
 From 1963 to 1991, Mr. Strauss was with Salomon Brothers Inc. He was admitted as a General Partner in 1972 and was appointed to the Executive Committee in 1981.
 In 1986, he became President of Salomon Brothers and a Vice Chairman and member of the Board of Directors of Salomon Inc, the holding company of Salomon Brothers and Phibro Energy, Inc. From 1986 through 1991, Mr. Strauss was responsible for the firm’s Investment Banking, Sales and Trading, Asset Management and International Activities.
 During his tenure at Salomon, Mr. Strauss was responsible for separating the firm’s Proprietary Trading activities from the traditional client based business, which provided the foundation for Global Proprietary Trading in New York, London and Tokyo.
 He was also responsible for the development of the firm’s international business in Europe and the Far East, including both Sales and Trading and Investment Banking.
 Mr. Strauss currently serves as a member of the Board of Trustees and Executive Committees of the Mt.
 Sinai Health System.
 He is also a trustee of the U.S.-Japan Foundation and The Foreign Policy Association and is Trustee Emeritus of Riverdale Country School.
 He chairs or is a member of the investment committees at recognized endowments and is a member of the advisory board for a significant multi-family office.
 He is a former member of the Board of Governors of the American Stock Exchange, the Chicago Mercantile Exchange, the Public Securities Association, the Securities Industry Association, the Federal Reserve International Capital Market Advisory Committee and the U.S. Japan Business-Council.

-Mark Steed is Deputy Chief Investment Officer and Chief of Staff for Arizona PSPRS, a public pension plan with approximately $9 billion in AUM.
+Mark Steed is Chief Investment Officer for Arizona PSPRS, a public pension plan with approximately $9 billion in AUM.
 Over the last 10 years at Arizona PSPRS, Mr. Steed has managed Private Equity, Venture Capital, Absolute Return, Opportunistic Credit, Public Equity, Global Trading Strategies and Real Estate portfolios.
 His creative approach and notable performance across disparate asset classes won him recognition as a “Rising Star” by Money Management Magazine and, later, “Asset Allocator of the Year” by Institutional Investor.
 Mr. Steed recently concluded a four-year stint as a forecaster for the distinguished Good Judgment Project, led by Dr. Phil Tetlock at UPenn, and recently published the first guest-post on the popular decision science blog Farnam Street.
 Prior to Arizona PSPRS, Mr. Steed worked in Banking at JPMorgan Chase.
 Mr. Steed graduated with a Masters of Science degree in Predictive Analytics from Northwestern University.
 He also has an MBA from Thunderbird’s School of Global Management (Jost Henkel Scholar) and received his BA (with honors from Sigma Iota Rho) in Latin American Studies and Business Management from Brigham Young University.

 Ms. Snider joined The Kresge Foundation in 2009.
 Donna has responsibility for evaluating investment opportunities across all asset classes as well as oversight for the internal trading activity.
 Prior to joining Kresge, Donna was a director in the Global Markets and Investment Banking division of Merrill Lynch in New York.
 During her seven years with Merrill Lynch, she covered institutional investors for structured credit, rates and equity products, as well as corporate issuers for their balance sheet hedging activity.
 Prior to Wall Street, Donna was a pension actuary with Towers Perrin (now Towers Watson) in Chicago.
 Donna is a member of the board of the Presbyterian Villages of Michigan Foundation and heads the investment committee for First Foundation.
 She also currently serves on several advisory committees for various private partnerships.
 Donna earned her MBA with concentrations in accounting and analytical finance from the University of Chicago Booth School of Business; she holds a Bachelors of Science in Mathematics from the University of Notre Dame, Magna Cum Laude, Phi Beta Kappa; professional designations include CFA charter holder and an Associate of the Society of Actuaries.